 It’s also important to be accountable to someone other than yourself.
 It’s too easy to convince yourself that you deserve that packet of cookies or bag of chips.
 It’s not as easy to convince someone else.
 If you have to meet someone for a weigh in once a week or once a fortnight you are far more likely to stick to a food plan.
 Or if you have a training partner you will be less inclined to miss a session to lie on the couch for the evening, you won’t want to let them down.

 Another vital step is defining your goal.
 If you have a lot of weight to lose you need to break this down into smaller, manageable steps.
-Maybe you want to fit into your jeans from last year that recently have become too tight.
+Maybe you want to fit into your jeans from last year that have recently become too tight.
 Make that your first step.
 If you simply look at the big picture it will overwhelm you and you will surely fail.
 Once you have reached your final goal, you need to come up with goals to keep you there.
 If you view it as a finish line then you will inevitably revert to old habits and start putting the weight back on.

 John Weldon CPT